purplediane/purplediane.github.io/_posts/2018-09-25-djangocon_eats.md

 [Subway Sandwiches][subway]. 🍞 🍴 Casual counter-serve chain for build-your-own sandwiches & salads, with health-conscious options.
 PurpleDiane says *Great for quick sandwiches.*

 [IHOP: International House of Pancakes][ihop]. 🍴 🍳 Breakfast all day, and American Diner fare.
-PurpleDiane would rather eat at Broken Yolk (see below).
+PurpleDiane says *I would rather eat at Broken Yolk (see below), but I haven't eaten at IHOP in 10+ years.*

 [Oggi's Pizza, Brewing and Sports Bar][oggis]. 🍕 🍺 🍝 Local chain serves pasta, handcrafted pizza & draft beers in a brick-heavy, sports bar setting.
 Order online for delivery.